bmonews2018/bmonews/en-US/buyer/quotation_and_order.md

     Note: Delivered status is updated automatically by the system when Buyer clicks "Confirm Delivery" under Appointed and Processing tabs.

--	Payment status : Unpaid, Partially Paid, Paid
+-	Payment status: Unpaid, Partially Paid, Paid

   [Back to Top](quotation_and_order#)